Search TwitterFacebookInstagram

 Tunnocks Teacake Challenge

 The challenge for 2022 was to present a Tunnock’s Teacake to the theme of ‘The Natural World’: it is a national competition judged by fellow food teachers and there are 3 categories in which the Academy could only enter 1 student for each.
-One pupil was awarded 1st prize and another was given the ‘Judges Recommendation’ and all entries are placed in a book which will be available in the Academy library.
+One student was awarded 1st prize and another was given the ‘Judges Recommendation’ and all entries are placed in a book which will be available in the Academy library.

 FoodContV1